SubtleSanity/NetcodeAddons/README.md

     - NetworkReferenceComponent<>
     - NetworkReferenceAsset<>
     - NetworkString
-- Adds NetworkVariableXXX types to use the NetworkReferenceXXX types in NetworkVariables
+- Adds NetworkVariableXXX types to use the NetworkReferenceXXX types in networked variables
     - NetworkVariableObject
     - NetworkVariableComponent<>
     - NetworkVariableAsset<>
     - NetworkVariableString
+- Adds NetworkListXXX types to use the Networkreference types in networked lists
+    - NetworkListObject
+    - NetworkListComponent<>
+    - NetworkListAsset<>
+    - NetworkListString
 - Adds system for linking up references to assets over the network (i.e: ScriptableObjects)
     - NetworkAssetManager
     - NetworkAssetManifest